IARCP | CERTIFICATION | CISRCP

 C. The Certificate, with a scannable QR code for verification.

-You will receive your certificate via email in Adobe Acrobat format (pdf), with a scannable QR code for verification, 7 business days after you pass the exam.
-A business day refers to any day in which normal business operations are conducted (in our case Monday through Friday), excluding weekends and public holidays.
+You will receive your certificate via email in Adobe Acrobat (PDF) format within 7 business days of passing the exam.
+Each certificate includes a scannable QR code for verification.
+For the purposes of this policy, business days are Monday through Friday, excluding weekends and public holidays.

-D. One web page of the International Association of Risk and Compliance Professionals (IARCP) dedicated to you (https://www.risk-compliance-association.com/Your_Name.htm).
+D. One web page of the International Association of Risk and Compliance Professionals (IARCP) dedicated to you (risk-compliance-association.com/Your_Name.htm).

 When third parties scan the QR code on your certificate, they will visit the web page of the International Association of Risk and Compliance Professionals (IARCP) that is dedicated to you.
 They will be able to verify that you are a certified professional, and your certificates are valid and legitimate.